Fiat Chrysler, PSA group announce merger plan | DW | 31.10.2019

 It would also produce the scale needed in an industry facing slowing demand and costly investment in advanced technologies to meet environmental regulatory requirements.

-If a deal succeeds, it would give PSA access to the large US market while strengthening FCA's presence in Europe.
+If the merger is approved, it would give PSA access to the US market while strengthening FCA's presence in Europe.

 cw/rt (AFP, Reuters)